Quick Quote Form

 Please note: Prices may be subject to change.
 Compulsory and Optional extras will be added to your quote.

-Sailing conditions in the British Virgin Islands
+What are the sailing conditions in the British Virgin Islands?

 Constant warm tradewinds at 10-20 knots provide excellent sailing.
 BVI is popular all year round with temperatures staying a balmy 30oC. but the best time to come is November to June.
 In summer winds tend to be lighter with greater humidity, but there’s still plenty of sunshine.
 There is a risk of tropical storms mainly during August and September.